-Any degree program that is offered more than 50 percent online or at a distant site requires substantive change approval from the Western Association of Schools and Colleges.

 The university shall provide support to faculty for:

-• Training and consultation about technology-mediated design, instruction, intellectual property, accessibility, and assessment.
+Training on online learning design, instruction, intellectual property, accessibility, and assessment.

+Assistance and guidance on the creation of online learning course material

-• IT infrastructure.
+IT infrastructure.

-C. Shared Responsibilities
+D. Shared Responsibilities

-Usually, a technology mediated course is offered by the faculty who design and develop the online course.
-Future instructional use by other faculty of materials in a technology-mediated course or program is subject to the mutual agreement of the university and the faculty member, consistent with university policies on intellectual property (APM 522 Intellectual Policy) and agreements made between the provost and the faculty.
+Usually, a online learning course is offered by the faculty who design and develop the online course.
+Future instructional use by other faculty of materials in a online learning course or program is subject to the mutual agreement of the university and the faculty member, consistent with university policies on intellectual property (APM 522 Intellectual Policy) and agreements made between the provost, the faculty, the program, and the department.

-Upon approval by the faculty member who created the content, future reuse for credit or noncredit shall be considered and approved through the usual curriculum approval process.
-No reuse shall be made without the instructor's prior knowledge and consent, and any reuse shall include provision for appropriate compensation to the instructor-creator.
+Future reuse for credit or noncredit shall be considered and approved through the usual curriculum approval process.
+No reuse shall be made without the instructor’s prior knowledge and consent, and any reuse shall include provision for appropriate compensation to the instructor-creator.
 A review to determine whether online materials should be revised or withdrawn because of obsolescence may be initiated by the original instructor-creator, or as with a traditional class, by an appropriate faculty body.

 Intellectual property developed for online use, like other scholarly work, shall bear the name of the author, the institutional affiliation, the date when it was created, intellectual property notice (such as Creative Commons www.creativecommons.org), and appropriate acknowledgments.